 Witnessing a powerful Aurora display will give you a deep sensation in your stomach, like being on a gentle roller-coaster or your first time in love.
 It is easy to fall under the Aurora spell and an amazing Northern Lights experience is something you will never forget.
-Photography the Northern lights with your camera will take your relationship with the Northern lights to a deeper level.
+Photographing the Northern lights with your camera will take your relationship with the Northern lights to a deeper level.

 The colours of the Aurora Borealis are a geomagnetic phenomenon that occurs as a result of solar energy from the sun entering earth’s outer atmosphere.
 Electrons collide with different gases in the atmosphere to give a range of different colours.
 Oxygen emits a green/yellow colour during this violent energy event.
 Reds, Blues and violets are caused by Nitrogen (the most abundant gas) although the colour depends if it is atomic or particle nitrogen.